pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ### Windowing And Window Functions

-Windowing (*sometimes called "kernel tapering"*) is a process that allow to enhance the performance of a FIR filter in the frequency domain, for example windowing allow to remove ripples in the pass/stop-band of the filter frequency response, which allow a greater attenuation of frequencies thus creating a smoother output.
-Windowing can be used when the kernel of a FIR filter is non-periodic and/or has sharp borders (*which is the cause of ripples*), windowing would create a more periodic kernel and would attenuate or eliminate the sharp borders in it.
+Windowing (sometimes called *kernel tapering*) is a process that allows to enhance the performance of a FIR filter in the frequency domain.
+Windowing allows removing ripples in the pass/stop-band of the filter frequency response which yields a greater attenuation of frequencies, thus creating a smoother output.
+Windowing can be used when the kernel of a FIR filter is non-periodic and/or has sharp borders (which is the cause of ripples).
+It will create a more periodic kernel and attenuate or eliminate its sharp borders.

-Windowing simply consist in multiplying the filter kernel by a window function.
+Windowing simply consists of multiplying the filter kernel by a window function.
 In Pine Script, the general form of windowing would be done as follows :

 ```
 filter(input) =>